 Rocky Cape National Park.

-The park has a variety of walks, ranging from less than 20 minutes to a full day, including the North Cave/Lighthouse (10-20 min return), Banksia Grove/Caves Circuit (Up to 1-hour return), Rocky Cape Circuit (2.5 hours return).
-These take in Aboriginal rock shelters and caves, hillsides of wildflowers birdlife, tranquil beaches, bays and rocky headlands.
+The park has a variety of walks, ranging from less than 20 minutes to a full day, including the North Cave/Lighthouse (10-20 min return), Banksia Grove/Caves Circuit (Up to 1 hour return), Rocky Cape Circuit (2.5 hours return).
+These take in Aboriginal rock shelters and caves, hillsides of wildflowers and birdlife, tranquil beaches, bays and rocky headlands.